Chiral Cherenkov radiation in the presence of a time-dependent chiral chemical potential: Abstract

 \section{Abstract}

-We study the photon production process $f\to f+\gamma$ in the presence of a time-dependent chiral chemical potential $\mu_5$.
-Using the ultra-relativistic approximation, we demonstrate validity of the adiabatic approximation.
+The photon production process $f\to f+\gamma$ in the presence of a time-dependent chiral chemical potential $\mu_5$ is studied.
+The validity of the adiabatic approximation is demonstrated in the ultra-relativistic limit.
 Analytical expressions for the photon spectrum are derived for two models of the chiral magnetic conductivity $b_0\propto \mu_5$: (i) $b_0(t)= A_1+B_1\tanh(t/\tau)$ and (ii) $b_0(t)= A_2(t/\tau)/(1+t^2/\tau^2)$.
 It is known that for constant $b_0$, photon emission may exhibit a resonance for one photon polarization depending on the sign of $b_0$.
-We show that in model (i), up to two resonances may occur, depending on the sign of the asymptotic values $b_0(\infty)$ and $b_0(-\infty)$.
+It is shown that in model (i), up to two resonances may occur, depending on the sign of the asymptotic values $b_0(\infty)$ and $b_0(-\infty)$.
 No resonances are observed in model (ii).
-Numerical calculations are performed using parameters relevant to quark-gluon plasma, and we discuss the universality of the results.
+Numerical calculations are performed using parameters relevant to quark-gluon plasma, and the universality of the results is discussed.